 Modica offered yet another kind of landscape, architecture and population.
 This is fully Baroque town, in an almost mountainous setting, and with a far more wealthy feel.
 The highlight of this part of the trip was definitely our hotel, Casa Talia, whose beautiful garden lead us to favor long reading sessions instead of around-the-clock exploration.

-IF I COULD RE-DO ITI would come two weeks before!
+I would come two weeks before!
 It’s supposed to still be quite warm late November, but last year a cold wave stroke Europe at this period.
 To be on the safe side, I guess early November is safer weather-wise.
 You should also know that Sicilian weather is notoriously capricious, and more and more unpredictable these last years: talk about Sicilian character!

 I would spend one less day in Syracuse and Modica to fit in one more stop, either close to Palermo or in South, maybe in Catania (to see Mount Etna from afar, knowing it’s far too cold to go near it at this time of the year!)